paketo-buildpacks/blog/content/posts/0040-spring-boot-performance.md

 On every subsequent container start, the JVM is handed `-XX:AOTCache=application.aot` and skips re-parsing and re-compiling those classes entirely.

+**Good to know: this caching file can be large (133MB for PetClinicApplication), so keep that in mind.**
 **Critical constraint: the JVM and the filesystem layout must be byte-for-byte identical between the training run and the production run.**

 The cache encodes absolute paths to every class file and jar that was loaded.
 If the JVM binary is at a different path, if a jar is at a different location, or if the JVM version differs even by a patch release, the JVM will silently discard the cache and fall back to a cold start.
 In a container built by Paketo this is guaranteed — the training run and the production run both happen inside the same image, with the same JVM installed at `/layers/...` and the same application laid out in `/workspace/`.
 You should never copy an `application.aot` file from one image into another.